 - (1) These shares were withheld by the Company to satisfy tax withholding obligations due upon the vesting of restricted stock grants, as allowed by the 2012 Omnibus Incentive Plan.
-The Company did not pay cash to repurchase these shares, nor were these repurchases part of a publicly announced plan or program. - (2) These shares were repurchased by the Company pursuant to the terms of the underlying restricted stock agreements, as allowed by the 2012 Omnibus Incentive Plan.
+The Company did not pay cash to repurchase these shares, nor were these repurchases part of a publicly announced plan or program. - (2) A total of 3,060 shares were withheld by the Company to satisfy tax withholding obligations due upon the vesting of restricted stock grants, as allowed by the 2012 Omnibus Incentive Plan.
+The Company did not pay cash to repurchase these shares, nor were these repurchases part of a publicly announced plan or program.
+An additional 3,090 shares were repurchased by the Company pursuant to the terms of the underlying restricted stock agreements, as allowed by the 2012 Omnibus Incentive Plan.
 The Company paid \$0.0001 per share, the par value, to repurchase these shares.
 These repurchases were not part of a publicly announced plan or program.

-On April 29, 2019, our Board of Directors authorized a share repurchase program (the "Program"), pursuant to which we may, from time to time, purchase shares of our common stock for an aggregate repurchase price not to exceed \$15,000,000.
+The remaining 2,307,023 shares were repurchased by the Company pursuant to its previously-announced share repurchase program for an aggregate purchase price of \$10.5 million. - (3) On April 29, 2019, the Company's Board of Directors authorized a share repurchase program (the "Program"), pursuant to which the Company may, from time to time, purchase shares of its common stock for an aggregate repurchase price not to exceed \$15.0 million.
 The Program began on May 2, 2019 and will continue indefinitely until the full repurchase amount has been utilized or the Board of Directors terminates the Program.
+Approximately \$4.5 million remains available for repurchase under the Program.